The Virginia Inclusion Summit will take place on November 16, 2020 at The Westin Richmond.

 About the Virginia Inclusion Summit

-The Virginia Inclusion Summit brings together higher education students and administrators, workplace professionals, and government employees for a day of learning, sharing, and connecting.
-The program includes dynamic keynote speakers and interactive breakout sessions, along with opportunities to network across sectors.
-Attendees are able to participate in tracks in their peer group and have opportunities to work across cohorts to come up with innovative solutions to challenges they face.
-The Virginia Inclusion Summit focuses on current events and identify best practices to help institutions across Virginia become more equitable and inclusive.
+The Virginia Inclusion Summit will bring together workplace professionals, government employees, and higher education students and administrators for a day of learning, sharing, and connecting.
+The program will include dynamic keynote speakers and interactive breakout sessions, along with opportunities to network across sectors.
+Attendees will be able to participate in conversations with their peer group and have opportunities to work across cohorts to come up with innovative solutions to challenges they face.
+The Virginia Inclusion Summit will focus on current events and identify best practices to help institutions across Virginia become more equitable and inclusive.

 - Check-in, Continental Breakfast, & Directional Information

 Facilitated by the Virginia Center for Inclusive Communities

 - Workshop Session 1

 - Workshop Session 4

 A. Strategies for Women in the Workplace

 Ahkinyala Cobb-Abdullah, Director, Center for STEM Diversity, Virginia Union University